 Construction is one of the most dangerous industries, and when accidents happen, the injuries can be life-changing.
 If you or a loved one was injured in a construction accident, we recommend that you seek legal help as soon as possible.
 If you’re in the Glendale area, our Glendale construction accident attorneys would be honored to help you seek justice.

 The Glendale construction accident attorneys at Phillips Law Group understand the challenges that victims and their loved ones face following a serious injury.
-Our firm has over two decades of legal experience and we have recovered hundreds of millions in compensation on behalf of our clients.
+Our team has over two decades of legal experience and we have recovered over $1 billion in compensation on behalf of our clients.
 This includes compensation for medical bills, lost wages, pain and suffering, and other damages.
 Our founder Jeff Phillips is a member of the American Association for Justice.

 Learn more about how we can help you by scheduling a free consultation.
 There is no risk or obligation to pursue a claim.
 We offer our services on a contingency fee basis, so there are no upfront fees.
 We do not get paid unless you do.

 Call 1-800-706-3000 to see how we can help.
 We are available 24/7 to answer any questions.